 I opened my first credit card in 2008.
 It was a no-annual-fee cashback card that I no longer use.
 However, since it is my oldest credit account, closing the card would have an adverse impact on my credit score.
 Since it costs nothing for me to keep this card open, I simply make one purchase on the card each year to keep it active and then throw it in a desk drawer.

 These are the reasons that we always encourage readers to think twice before canceling a credit card.
 If the card is free – or if the annual fees on the card outweigh that fee – there’s no reason to cancel it.

 Myth #4: An Ultra-High Credit Score Will Get You Better Deals

-People are understandably protective of their credit scores, and many consumers wear their credit score as a badge of honor.
+People are understandably protective of their credit scores, and many consumers wear their credit scores as a badge of honor.
 While having a solid credit score is certainly something to be proud of, I find many people are surprised to learn that having a credit score over 800 isn’t going to unlock a super-secret interest rate when it comes time to borrow.
 Let me explain.

-Per the infographic below courtesy of credit.org, somebody with a 760 credit score is going to get the exact same interest or insurance rate as somebody with a credit score of 850.
+According to the infographic below courtesy of credit.org, somebody with a 760 credit score is going to get the exact same interest or insurance rate as somebody with a credit score of 850.

 Credit scores are segmented into five categories: Poor, Subprime, Acceptable, Good, and Excellent.
 As long as you can keep your score above 740-750, you are going to qualify for the best rates.
 There are no bonus points awarded for those who have an 800+ credit score.